Which Fiskars Splitting Axe Do You Need? (I own them all)

 This is perfect for the woodpile because you don’t need to switch between an axe and a hatchet.
 You can break down a wider range of smaller logs (maybe 7-8″) and already split wood.

-The size and weight of the 1.75lb head takes more experience to handle for making small tinder.
+The size and weight of the 1.75lb head take more experience to handle for making small tinder.
 The larger head can be clumsy for detailed work, and It can blow right through them with the potential for injury.

 It’s not hard, it just takes practice and understanding to use it safely.